yarohtar/cam-maths-notes-obsidian/README.md

 # How to navigate
 Firstly, you can switch between editing and reading mode in the top-right corner.

 By hitting CTRL+O (plus icon on phone), you'll be able to search through files.
 Search for the course that interests you and you'll usually find an indexed file of sections / topics in that course.
-Obsidian search is automatically fuzzy which means that searching "anatop" will match "__Ana__lysis and *TOP*ology"
+Obsidian search is automatically fuzzy which means that searching "anatop" will match "==Ana==lysis and ==Top==ology"

-Alternatively, open this README file in obsidian and click on links in [[#Courses that exist currently]].
+Alternatively, open this README file in Obsidian and click on links in [[#Courses that exist currently]].

 You can click on links to open further files (CTRL+Click to open in new tab).
 You can also use CTRL+J or the arrow in the top-left to navigate back.